Branding on social media

 Compliance with the NSW Government Brand Guidelines

-Although social media content must follow the NSW Government Brand Guidelines, there are many ways these guidelines can be applied to create unique and compelling content.
+Although social media content must follow the NSW Government visual identity system, there are many ways to still create unique and compelling content.
 You can find on-brand social media content examples in the NSW Government Brand Toolbox

 Refer to the creative best practice section for more advice on creating social media images, videos, animations, emojis, captions and copy.